sqduan/MyUniversity/README.md

 # MyUniversity
-MyUniversity is a university simulation game based on unreal engine
+MyUniversity is a university simulation game based on unity engine